More than just child care

 By Julie Leduc

-It’s no surprise that family represents the environment with the greatest impact on a child’s development.
-However, given that most young children spend a lot of time at daycare, it, too, shapes their development.
+Unsurprisingly, a child’s home is the environment with the greatest impact on their development.
+However, given that most young children spend a lot of time at daycare, it, too, shapes their growth.

-Fourteen-month-old Louis hasn’t been going to daycare for very long, but parents Jean-François Lefebvre and Anne-Marie Lavoie-Pilote have noticed that he’s already learning to build relationships with other people.
+Fourteen-month-old Louis hasn’t been going to daycare for very long, but his parents, Jean-François Lefebvre and Anne-Marie Lavoie-Pilote, can tell that he’s already learning to connect with other people.
 “He’s started waving goodbye and blowing kisses,” says AnneMarie.
-“We didn’t teach him to do those things; we thought he was too little.”
+“We didn’t teach him those things—we didn’t think he was old enough.”

 Spending every day in a group also teaches children to become aware of other people’s feelings.
 This is particularly true for kids who don’t have siblings.
-“If an 18-month-old hits one of his friends at daycare, he immediately sees the consequences of his actions: the educators make sure he understands how it made the other child feel,” explains Nathalie Bigras, a professor in the teaching department at UQAM.
-“It doesn’t take long for kids to realize that other people exist and have feelings.”
+“If an 18-month-old hits another child at daycare, they immediately see the consequences of their actions: The educators make sure they understand how they made the other child feel,” says Nathalie Bigras, a professor in the teaching department at UQAM and director of the university’s early childhood services research team.
+“It doesn’t take long for them to realize that other people exist and have feelings.”

-Being around other kids every day helps young children develop their social skills.
+Being around other kids every day helps young children develop and practise their social skills.

-Julie Boucher, mother of four-year-old Élisabeth and eight-year-old Michaël, has noticed that daycare is also teaching her daughter how to take care of others.
-“She doesn’t have any younger siblings, but now and then she helps out the infant-group educators at snack time.
+Julie Boucher, mother of 4-year-old Élisabeth and 8-year-old Michaël, has noticed that daycare is also teaching her daughter how to take care of others.
+“She doesn’t have any younger siblings, but she’ll sometimes help the infant-group educators at snack time.
 She loves taking care of younger kids,” she says.
-“There’s also a boy in a wheelchair in her group. Élisabeth is really fond of him and will modify games so that she can play with him.
-She’s learning to accept differences, something I could never have taught her at home.”
+“There’s also a boy who uses a wheelchair in her group. Élisabeth’s really fond of him; she’ll change the rules of a game just so he can play.
+She’s learning to accept differences, which is something I could never have taught her at home.”

 Academic benefits

 Children who learn to get along with others and follow rules and routines at daycare are better prepared when they start school.
-In addition, studies show that attending a quality daycare centre can have a positive impact on a child’s academic success in elementary school.
+In addition, studies show that attending a quality daycare can have a positive impact on a child’s academic performance in elementary school.

 Better behaviour

 At daycare, children have to follow group rules and instructions as well as routines.
-This provides a sense of stability that can have a positive effect on children’s behaviour.
-“When expectations are clear, specific, and consistent, children are more likely to behave because they know exactly what’s expected of them,” says Karine Busilacchi, a remedial teacher and head of instructional development at CASIOPE, a non-profit organization dedicated to improving early childhood training.
+This provides a sense of stability that can positively influence their behaviour.
+“When the expectations at daycare are clear, specific, and consistent, children feel more secure because they know how they’re expected to behave,” says Karine Busilacchi, a remedial teacher and head of instructional content at CASIOPE, a non-profit organization dedicated to improving early childhood training.

 “Daycares are highly stimulating environments where children interact with a lot of people, adults and other children alike.
-This kind of stimulation is good for their development,” says Nathalie Bigras, a professor in the teaching department at UQAM and director of the university’s early childhood services research team.
+This kind of stimulation is good for their development,” says Nathalie Bigras.
 Children are also particularly receptive to stimulation, as the brain develops at an accelerated pace during early childhood.
-This is why they are able to learn new things.
+This sponge-like quality helps them learn new things.

-At the same time, daycares must meet a certain standard if they are to foster children’s development.
-Parents should check that the staff are properly trained, the facilities are clean and safe, the schedule works with their child’s routine, the food is good, and the activities, toys, and books are both varied and suitable for their child’s age.
-There should also be plenty of space to move around, both indoors and outdoors.
+But a good daycare has to meet certain standards.
+Parents should check that the staff are properly trained, that the facilities are clean and safe, that the schedule works with their child’s routine, that the food is good-quality, and that the activities, toys, and books are both varied and suitable for toddlers.
+There should also be plenty of space for kids to play and be active, both indoors and outdoors.

-Stimulating activities are another sign of a good daycare.
-The educators should be attentive and offer the children encouragement and reassurance.
-Children are more interested in exploring their surroundings when they feel safe, which positively affects every aspect of their development.
+Stimulating activities are another sign of a good daycare, along with staff who are attentive and quick to provide comfort and encouragement when needed.
+Children should feel safe at daycare and interested in exploring their surroundings.
+Feeling secure positively affects every aspect of their development.

 Learning through play

 Children learn a lot at daycare by listening to the people around them.
-Stories, nursery rhymes, and songs also introduce new words that help children understand their surroundings.
+Stories, nursery rhymes, and songs also teach them new words and help them understand their environment.

 Children learn a lot at daycare by listening to the people around them.
-Stories, nursery rhymes, and songs also introduce new words that help children understand their surroundings.
+Stories, nursery rhymes, and songs also teach them new words and help them understand their environment.

 Playtime happens to be how Julie’s son, Michaël, became an “expert” on dinosaurs.
 “Playing with figurines and flipping through books at daycare got him interested in dinosaurs,” says Julie.
-“We also started reading books with him at home, and now he can name almost every dinosaur!”
-Meanwhile, Julie’s four-year-old daughter, Élisabeth, has been picking up English at daycare.
-“She knows how to say some numbers and colours in English,” Julie marvels.
+“We also started reading books with him at home, and now he can name almost every kind!”
+Meanwhile, Julie’s 4-year-old daughter, Élisabeth, has been picking up English at daycare.
+“She knows how to say certain numbers and colours in English,” Julie says.
 “She learned just by playing with some of the English-speaking kids in her group.”

-Even if the children aren’t talking yet, the daycare educators use words to describe what they are doing as they play.
+Even with children who aren’t talking yet, daycare educators can describe what they’re doing as they play.
 “For example, if a child is playing with blocks, an educator might say, ‘You’re picking up the blue block.’
-Little by little, the children learn new words as their knowledge expands,” says psychologist Caroline Bouchard.
+The child gradually learns new words while expanding their knowledge,” says psychologist Caroline Bouchard.

-“As parents, we have an easier time understanding our kids,” says Julie.
-“I find daycare helps children form more complete sentences.
-They have to use more words to get their teachers to understand.”
+“It’s easier for a parent to understand what their child is trying to say,” says Julie.
+“I find that daycare helps kids form more-complete sentences, because they have to use more words to get their educator to understand.”

-Daycare educators can help develop children’s language by using a rich vocabulary, making descriptive, accurate word choices, and occasionally adding a word or two to children’s sentences.
-For example, if a child says, “I want the truck” while pointing at a red toy firetruck, an educator might respond with, “Sure, you can take the red firetruck.”
-This encourages kids to talk.
+Daycare educators can help kids enhance their word knowledge by using a rich vocabulary, choosing descriptive words, and occasionally adding a word or two to children’s sentences.
+For example, if a child says “I want the truck” while pointing at a red toy firetruck, their educator could respond, “Sure, you can take the red firetruck.”
+These strategies help children improve their speech and expand their vocabulary.

-What’s more, children get to listen to stories, sing songs, and recite nursery rhymes at daycare, all of which strengthen their language skills.
+Kids also listen to stories, sing songs, and recite nursery rhymes at daycare.
+All of these activities contribute to their language development.
 “Given that written texts tend to use a more refined vocabulary, stories help children learn new words,” says Bouchard.

-Daycare educators can also use books to make children think.
-“They can ask questions about the plot or get the kids to predict what’ll happen next,” explains Bouchard.
-“This gets them talking as well as thinking.”
+Educators can also use books to engage children’s cognitive skills.
+In fact, story time should be a daily activity at daycare.
+“The educator can ask questions about the plot or get the kids to predict what happens next,” explains Bouchard.
+“This gets them talking as well as using their brains.”

 A tool for disadvantaged families

 A number of studies have shown that quality daycare services can be beneficial to a child’s development, especially with children who come from disadvantaged backgrounds or have behavioural issues.
 Being in a stimulating environment with plenty of people to talk to is great for a child’s development, especially when it comes to language.
-Building a strong relationship with the daycare educator also provides the sense of security they need to learn.
-“Another bonus is that parents who send their children to daycare get more time for themselves.
-They get the chance to look for work and seek support,” says psychologist Caroline Bouchard.
-“This can have a positive effect on the entire family.”
+Building a strong relationship with the daycare educator also provides the sense of security they need in order to learn.

 All the right moves

-For Anne-Marie Lavoie-Pilote, there’s no doubt her 14-month-old son Louis is becoming more coordinated since starting daycare.
-“He started walking at 13 months at daycare,” says Anne-Marie.
+For Anne-Marie Lavoie-Pilote, there’s no doubt her 14-month-old son, Louis, is becoming more coordinated since starting daycare.
+“He took his first steps at daycare, at 13 months,” she says.
 “I think seeing other kids in his group walking gave him the nudge he needed.
-At home, he was already standing, but he was afraid to take that first step.”
+He was already standing up at home, but he was too scared to go any further.”

-Studies, however, have shown that children aren’t physically active enough at daycare and that they spend a lot of time doing quiet activities that don’t get them moving.
-But that’s changing.
-“Educators are encouraged to do more physical activities with their groups,” says Nathalie Bigras, a professor at UQAM.
-“If children are to be active, it’s important that they move so they know how their bodies work.”
+Unfortunately, studies have shown that children aren’t active enough at daycare; they spend much of their time doing quiet activities that don’t get them moving.
+But things appear to be changing.
+“Educators are being encouraged to do more physical activities with their groups,” says Nathalie Bigras, a professor at UQAM.
+“If we want kids to be active, we have to encourage them to move and get to know their bodies.”
+That’s why at daycare, it’s important for kids to have room to do physical activities indoors, as well as regular opportunities to run around and play outside.

-Being active at daycare helps children learn about movement and build confidence in their abilities.
+Being active at daycare helps children gain awareness of their body and self-confidence.

-At Louis’s daycare, the educators often set up obstacle courses for the kids.
-“They get them to walk around cushions and other obstacles,” says Anne-Marie.
-“It’s helped him get better at other things, like climbing!
-Now he can get up onto the couch on his own and climb the stairs on all fours.”
+At Louis’s daycare, the educators often set up mini obstacle courses for the kids.
+“They get them to walk around cushions and other objects,” says Anne-Marie.
+“I’ve noticed that this has helped Louis develop other skills, like climbing!
+He can get on the couch by himself now, and he’s learned to crawl up the stairs.”

 Developing motor skills

-When kids play tag, go through obstacle courses, play with balls, or ride a scooter or tricycle, they’re developing their balance, coordination, and endurance.
-They’re also building muscles, burning off energy, and releasing stress.
+When kids play tag, tackle an obstacle course, play ball games, or ride a scooter or tricycle, they’re developing their balance, coordination, and endurance.
+They’re also building muscle strength, burning off energy, and relieving stress.

 Say yes to outdoor play!

-“Every day, my daughter Elizabeth’s group goes outside to play,” says Julie.
-“There is a big yard with grass, sandboxes, shovels, buckets, balls, tricycles . . .
-The educators also take them on short walks.
-When I pick her up at the end of the day, there’s sand everywhere—and I love it!”
+“At my daughter Élisabeth’s daycare, the kids spend time outside every day,” says Julie.
+“They get to play in a big yard with grass, sandboxes, shovels, buckets, balls, tricycles ...
+The educators also take them on short walks. Élisabeth still has sand all over her when I pick her up at the end of the day, but that’s fine with me!”
 Playing outside is extremely beneficial for toddlers.
-“Kids tend to be more active when they’re outside,” says Bigras.
-“Being outside gives them a chance to take small risks, explore their physical capabilities, and build confidence.”
+“Kids are more active when they’re outside,” says Nathalie Bigras.
+“It gives them a chance to take small risks, explore their physical capabilities, and build confidence.”

 Things to keep in mind

-• Attending a quality daycare centre can be beneficial to a child’s development.
+• Attending a quality daycare can be beneficial to a child’s overall development.

-• It’s important that the educators are caring and attentive to children’s needs.
+• It’s important for daycare educators to be kind, capable, and attentive to children’s needs.

-• At quality daycare centres, toddlers develop their language, social, and motor skills.
+• At quality daycare centres, children develop their language, social, and motor skills.

 Source: Naître et grandir magazine, March 2019